LineageOS, the official fork of CyanogenMod, does not have an Xposed version available yet.

 Then you need to push the patched framework.jar back into your system partition!

-Make sure your system partition is mounted read AND write:
+You will need your system partition to be mounted with read AND write permissions.

 > adb shell $ su # mount -o rw,remount,rw /system # exit $ exit

-If this step does not work, try pushing to /mnt/sdcard, then in the device using a root file explorer, copy the framework.jar file into /system/framework/ and overwrite the existing file.
+If this step does not work, double check that your system partition is mounted and try again.
+Alternatively you can try pushing to /mnt/sdcard, then in the device using a root file explorer, copy the framework.jar file into /system/framework/ and overwrite the existing file.

 Go into MicroG self-check menu.
 It should now say that the device has signature spoofing enabled!
 That’s all MicroG needs to work as expected.

 If you don’t want to use the Blank Store app and prefer to use the official Play Store app, that’s also possible:

 - Uninstall or delete any previous Play Store or Blank Store apk.
 If you don’t, it will always ask you to set up your account.
 The Play Store APK is usually named com.android.vending.apk or Phonesky.apk, and is usually found in /system/priv-app.

 - Delete any Google account on the device (Settings > Accounts > tap your Google account > tap your account again > […] > Delete account)